K-12 Standard Response Protocol Toolkit

 Standard Response Protocol (SRP)

 The Standard Response Protocol (SRP) is based on an all-hazards approach as opposed to individual scenarios.
 Like the Incident Command System (ICS), SRP utilizes clear common language while allowing for flexibility in protocol.
-The premise is simple - there are four specific actions that can be performed during an incident.
+The premise is simple - there are five specific actions that can be performed during an incident.
 When communicating these, the action is labeled with a "Term of Art" and is then followed by a "Directive. " Execution of the action is performed by active participants, including students, staff, teachers and first responders.
-The SRP is based on the following actions: Lockout, Lockdown, Evacuate and Shelter.
+The SRP is based on the following actions: Hold, Secure (Lockout), Lockdown, Evacuate and Shelter.